The Link Between Immunologic Implantation Dysfunction (IID), unexplained Infertility, IVF failure and Recurrent Miscarriages

 For such a complex arrangement never to fail would be without precedent in human biology.
 To argue to the contrary is, in my opinion, an absurdity, bordering on arrogance.
 It can and does go wrong in about 15–20% of women with reproductive failure and when it does, it sometimes presents as failed implantation (presumed by the patient to be infertility), as miscarriage, or (much less frequently) as placental failure and compromised fetal development or intrauterine death.
 It all depends on the timing, nature, and severity of the immune assault.

-It is well known that the reason the implanting normal embryo thrives in the womb is that unique immunologic adjustments convert the pre-pregnancy uterine lining (decidua) into a “privileged site” where the embryo and the fetus come to be regarded as “bodies own” (“self ”) and as such are protected from immune attack.
-This initial acceptance of the embryo as “self ” or “friend” rather than “non-self ” or “foe” (in spite of it being a semi-allograft) is one of the miraculous adaptations of nature and is in large part responsible for our survival as a species.
+It is well known that the reason the implanting normal embryo thrives in the womb is that unique immunologic adjustments convert the pre-pregnancy uterine lining (decidua) into a “privileged site” where the embryo and the fetus come to be regarded as “bodies own” (“self”) and as such are protected from immune attack.
+This initial acceptance of the embryo as “self” or “friend” rather than “non-self” or “foe” (despite of it being a semi-allograft) is one of the miraculous adaptations of nature and is in large part responsible for our survival as a species.

 Upon reaching the uterine environment, the “genetically competent” embryo, hatches and thereupon, within 12–24 hours starts sending its root system (trophoblast) into the decidua.
 The trophoblast has both villous (root-like) and extravilous (diffuse) components.
 The extravillous trophoblast, which diffusely permeates the decidua expresses several so-called major histocompatibility complex (MHC) class 1 genes [e.g., histocompatibility leukocyte antigen (HLA-) C, E, and G].
 These HLA genes, (primarily HLA-G) regulate primarily two types of lymphocytes present in the decidua.
 These are uterine natural killer (NK) cells and cytotoxic lymphocytes (CTL).
 NK cells comprise approximately 75% of decidual lymphocytes and CTL comprise about 10%.
 They both likely play a vital role in regulating the normal implantation process by control- ling the penetration and functioning of the trophoblast.